-We take the security and availability of your data seriously.
+We take the security and reliability of your data seriously.

-Passwords are encrypted one-way and cannot be recovered by Nutshell staff.
+Passwords are encrypted one-way and cannot be accessed by Nutshell staff.

-- Firewalls, modern Linux operating systems, and conservative network configuration
+- Firewalls, VPNs, modern Linux operating systems, conservative network and security group configuration

 - VPNs to secure employee access and encrypt all data that transits Internet links

-- User passwords are salted and one-way encrypted.
-Nutshell staff cannot recover your password
+- Nutshell passwords are salted and one-way hashed.
+Our staff cannot access or see your password

 - Login pages are protected against brute-force attacks